The Payne Lab

 To see our PUBLICATIONS, go to our Scholar page

-Temperature has a profound influence on the physiology and fitness of ectotherms, but we still have much to learn about the role of temperature in setting where species can live, and how well they can perform there.
-Our lab uses a wide ranges of approaches - from bio-logging with wild animals to laboratory experimentation and theoretical modelling - to explore how temperature regulates individual performance of animals, and how that relationship then sets limits to the environments they can inhabit in nature.
+Temperature has a profound influence on the physiology and fitness of ectotherms, but we still have much to learn about the mechanisms by which temperature governs the functioning of biological systems.
+Our lab uses a wide ranges of approaches - from bio-logging with wild animals to laboratory experimentation and theoretical modelling - to explore how temperature regulates individual performance of animals, and how that relationship might then set limits to the environments they can inhabit in nature.
+We think this kind of knowledge is very important for predicting how species will respond to future changes in environmental temperature.

-SUSTAINABLE MARINE ECOTOURISM
+PROMOTING SUSTAINABLE MARINE TOURISM